IPMI-ICNS-UKE/MOIS_SAM2_NF_Private/README.md

 ### Environment Setup
 There are two environments:
-1. **PyTorch-based** (for evaluation pipeline and training of most models, including SAM2, SimpleClick, and SW-FastEdit)
+1. **PyTorch-based** (for evaluation pipeline and training of most models, including SAM2, and SW-FastEdit)
 2. **TensorFlow-based** (for training and model weights exporting of DINs)

 #### PyTorch Environment